gardener/documentation/website/documentation/050-tutorials/content/howto/gardener_aws/_index.md

 ---

 ## Introduction
-Creating a Kubernetes cluster in an AWS Account is easy and the Gardener UI should be self-explanatory/.
+Creating a Kubernetes cluster in an AWS Account is easy and the Gardener UI should be self-explanatory.

 # Gardener
 ## Create a new Project in Gardener